Nové Zámky: History

 The town has a distinguished history.
 From the second half of the 10th century until 1918, it was part of the Kingdom of Hungary.
 A fortress was built as a defence against the Ottoman Empire, on the site of an older settlement in the years 1573–81.
 Between 1589 and 1663, the settlement was the seat of the Captaincy of Lower Hungary.
 The town developed around the fortress.
 The huge new fortress was one of the most modern in Europe when it was built, a prime example of the star fortress which was considered to be adapted to the advance in artillery in the preceding centuries.
 (In fact, the Hungarian name means "the archbishop's new castle".)

-The Ottomans failed to conquer it six times (except Ottoman rule between 1566–1595 and 1605–1606), but in 1663 they managed to do so.
+The Ottomans failed to conquer it six times, but in 1663 they managed to do so.
 It was made the center of an Ottoman eyalet in present-day southern Slovakia – with the subordinate sanjaks of Litra, Leve, Novigrad, Holok, Bukabak and Şefradi (probably Šahy).

 The saying "Strong as an Ottoman in front of Nové Zámky", which means working with determination and stability, reflects the memory of conquest determination of the Ottomans.

 In 1685 it was conquered by the imperial troops of Charles V, Duke of Lorraine.
 Six years later, it received town privileges from the Esztergom archbishop.

 The town also played an important role in many anti-Habsburg uprisings in the northern parts of Royal Hungary in the 17th century.
 Emperor Charles VI had it razed in 1724–1725, to prevent potential further insurrections which would use the fortress as their base.

 After the break-up of Austria-Hungary in 1918/1920, the town became part of the newly created Czechoslovakia.
 As a result of the First Vienna Award, it was occupied by Hungary between 1938 and 1945.

 After the Germans occupied Hungary in March 1944, the deportation of Hungarian Jewry to Auschwitz began.
 The town’s Jews were concentrated in a temporary ghetto.
 On June 12 and 15, 1944, two transports of Jews were sent to the Auschwitz concentration camp.
 The entire local Jewry was deported; few survived.

 During World War II (1944), the town was heavily damaged by bombings of the Allies.
 Only small parts of the fortress are still standing today.
 It is, however, still depicted on the city's coat of arms.